Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Overview and motivations

-We will now recall the main definitions and results from \cite{PW1} that are going to be used in our work, along with remarks on why its main reconstruction Theorem (\ref{teoPes}) fails for infinite-dimensional Paley-Wiener spaces.
+We will now recall the main definitions and results from \cite{PW1} that are going to be used in our work, along with remarks on why its main reconstruction Theorem (3.1) fails for infinite-dimensional Paley--Wiener spaces.

 We identify a graph $G$ with the couple $(V,E)$, where $V$ is the set of its vertices and $E$ is the set of its edges.
-We only take into account graphs $G$ for which the following assumptions hold: \begin{enumerate} \item $G$ is connected. \item $V$ is (at most) countable. \item $G$ has no loops (i.e. there are no vertices connected to themselves by an edge - notice that, in this setting, closed chains are acceptable). \item Multi-edges are not allowed (i.e. two vertices are connected at most by a single edge). \item Edges are uniformly weighted and undirected. \item Given $v \in V$, we denote by $d(v)$ the number of vertices connected to $v$ by an edge.
+We only take into account graphs $G$ for which the following assumptions hold: \begin{enumerate} \item $G$ has no isolated vertices. \item $V$ is (at most) countable. \item $G$ has no loops (i.e. there are no vertices connected to themselves by an edge - notice that, in this setting, closed chains are acceptable). \item Multi-edges are not allowed (i.e. two vertices are connected at most by a single edge). \item Edges are uniformly weighted and undirected. \item Given $v \in V$, we denote by $d(v)$ the number of vertices connected to $v$ by an edge.
 We call this quantity the degree of $v$.
-We ask that the degree of the graph $d(G) := \sup_{v \in V}d(v)$ is finite. \end{enumerate}
+We require the degree of the graph $d(G) := \sup_{v \in V}d(v)$ to be finite. \end{enumerate}

 In order to develop our sampling theory, we consider the space of square-summable functions $L^2(G)$ defined as follows: